 El Santo Niño Jesús

 El Santo Niño Jesús is a resilient community of faith serving the Spanish speaking population of the Twin Cities as well as those interested in joining a Spanish-speaking faith community.
 Its core leadership functions in ways similar to a Total Ministry team and it has been a hub for other forms of ministry to Spanish speaking immigrants.
-The Rev. Susan Moss serves as Vicar and the Rev. Néptali Rodríguez serves as assistant vicar.
+The Rev. Néptali Rodríguez serves as Vicar.
 For more information, visit santonino-mn.org

 Worship is held primarily in Spanish at 12pm on Sundays.

 Holy Apostles is the church where Hmong, white, African, Latin, and Native American Christians try to love and live together in the One Body of Christ.
 They are the church that carries on in the teaching of the Holy Apostles themselves, in the breaking of bread together, and in prayer.
 They are the people who seek to do justice, love mercy, and walk humbly with God.Take part some time at Holy Apostles as our selves, the Bible, ancient Tradition, and Reason come together in our worship and service.
 For more information, visit www.holyapostles-stpaul.org

 Worship is held in English at 9am and in Hmong at 11am on Sundays.

 La Misión el San Jose Obrero serves Latino-American migrants who work at the Seneca Plant in Montgomery, Minnesota during the summer months.
 Episcopalians support this ministry of hospitality by organizing two Eucharists and a meal every Sunday during corn and pea pack at the plant.
 In 2008 our Diocesan Convention welcomed San Jose Obrero as a Special Mission of the Diocese of Minnesota.